HCL-TECH-SOFTWARE/HCL-Workload-Automation-Observability-for-Dynatrace/README.md

  ###### a).
 Configuring Alert Profile

- 1. In the Dynatrace menu, go to Settings > Alerting > Alerting profiles
+ 1. In the Dynatrace menu, go to Settings > Problem alerting profiles  > Add alerting profiles
  2. Type a name for the new profile in the Create new alerting profile field and select Create
  3. Select Add severity rule then select Problem severity level as **Custom**
  4. Add Problem send delay in minutes as per your requirement.
 For example, if you add 30, then an email notification will be sent only if the problem remains open for 30 minutes.